How to Make Amala

 3. Chop the round yams into smaller slices.

-5. Dehydrate the yam slices under the sun, in the dehydrator, or in the oven
+5. Dry the yam slices under the sun, in the dehydrator, or in the oven

 6. Once dried, mill the yams in a food processor or miller until powdery.